tiefling-cat/apertium-rules/README.md

 ### Examples
     $ ./coverage.py -a -r PATH_TO_t*x_FILE test.txt

-will output all coverages by rules from PATH_TO_t*x_FILE for each line in test.txt.
+will output all coverages by rules from PATH_TO_t*x_FILE for each line in test.txt to standard output.

     $ ./coverage.py -o result.txt -r PATH_TO_t*x_FILE test.txt

-will output all coverages by rules from PATH_TO_t*x_FILE, then only LRLM coverages for each line in test.txt to result.txt.
+will output all coverages by rules from PATH_TO_t*x_FILE, then only LRLM coverages, for each line in test.txt to result.txt.

     $ echo 'I think that he might have finished it yesterday' | lt-proc PATH_TO_automorph.bin_FILE | ./coverage.py -l -r PATH_TO_t*x_FILE